valery-nguyen/valery-nguyen/README.md

 ### I'm a SWE located in San Francisco Bay Area 🏙

 - 🧑‍💻 I work at Google
-- 💻 I'm currently learning Go
+- 💻 I'm currently using C++ and Go
 - 🚴🏾‍♀️ 🚴 I love to collaborate on complex projects
 - 💬 Ask me anything❗️
 - 😄 Pronouns: he/him